Academic Accommodations Impact

 Academic Accommodations

+Academic accommodations will be determined based on the interactive process between the Accessibility Coordinator and student, the student's documentation, prior effective accommodations, and the current functional limitations of the student.
 Academic accommodations may be implemented for lecture, online, labs, etc. These individualized accommodations are for the approved student only.
 Students and/or instructors should contact the OAS with any concerns.
+At times, a combination of several accommodations may be utilized to best meet the individual needs of a student.

 • Extended time on exams